Darxo/Hardened/README.md

 - **Crowded** debuff for long distance melee attacks now also applies -5% chance to hit for every adjacent ally, ignoring the first two allies
 - As a consequence of the **Crowded** mechanic, 2-tile melee attacks lose the penalty to attack adjacent targets

-### Crossbows
+### Crossbows & Firearms

-- Shooting Crossbows now costs -1 Action Point and has +10% chance to hit
-- Reloading Crossbows now costs +1 Action Point
-- Reloading Crossbows now applies **Reload Disorientation** to you until the start of your next turn.
+- Reloading any Crossbow or Firearm now applies the **Reload Disorientation**  until the start of your next turn
-  - **Reload Disorientation** applies -15 Ranged Skill and 35% less Ranged Defense
+  - **Reload Disorientation** grantsd 50% less Ranged Defense
+- All Crossbows now have +10% chance to hit and +10% Armor Penetration
+- Reloading all Crossbows now costs 5 Action Points (up from 4)
+- Reloading all Firearms now costs 7 Action Points (down from 9)

 ### Attacking Allies